-Google, like many big tech firms, has a lot of data to handle, which is why it has 13 large warehouses full of servers all over the world.
+Like many other big tech firms, Google has a lot of data to handle, which is why it has 13 large warehouses full of servers all over the world.
 They host everything from Gmail emails to YouTube videos and Play Store content.
-But all of those servers require power and the vast cooling systems required do too.
+But all of those servers require power and their vast cooling systems required do, too.

-It’s not entirely true of course.
-As The Verge points out, while Google will be getting much of its energy from renewable sources, it will also be buying a lot of excess energy.
-To counter much-needed ‘dirty’ energy purchases in parts of the world where green power is less accessible, Google will buy up renewable energy and then filter the excess back into the grid.
+To be fair, we should point out that this accomplishment by no means indicates that Google is running off of 100 percent renewable energy.
+Rather, to counter much-needed ‘dirty’ energy purchases in parts of the world where green power is less accessible, Google is buying up renewable energy and then filtering the excess back into the grid.

-This gives Google a juicy headline, but it is genuinely good for the environment too.
-It increases the amount of green energy that is required by the world’s grids and therefore shows there is more money in providing it.
+Still, this trade-off is genuinely good for the environment.
+It increases the amount of green energy that is required by the world’s grids and therefore signals there is more money to be made in providing it.
 That, in turn, drives prices down as competition increases and innovation is encouraged.

-In the long term too, Google says it does plan to quite literally power its entire operation with renewable sources.
-To do that, it hopes to encourage investment and development of renewable energy in areas that it operates its major data centers and offices.
+In the long term, too, Google says it does plan to quite literally power its entire operation with renewable sources.
+To do that, it hopes to encourage investment and development of renewable energy in the areas where it operates its major data centers and offices.

-It also made big improvements in the efficiency of the hardware it uses; partly through upgrades to more efficient modern hardware and also through restructuring its own business and how it moves data around.
+The company has also made big improvements in the efficiency of the hardware it uses, partly through upgrades to more efficient modern hardware but also through restructuring its own business and how it moves data around.
 Part of that will involve machine learning, which is also helping it streamline operations.
 Google suggests it may make those algorithms public in the future so other businesses can improve their energy efficiency in a similar manner.